Add Your Heading Text Here

 Gratuities for guides are not required but are appreciated.
 Typically gratuities range from 10-20% of your trip’s total cost; not per guide.

-Yes, please see here for our Past Participant Parent Reference List.
+Yes, see here for our Parent Reference List.

 Guide Services Questions

-Anyone who is in-shape and physically fit can sign-up for any of our adventures.
-Whereas some trail selection can offer something very easy and/or moderate, others can be quite strenuous.
-When you contact us, we will work with you to suggest a trail that we feel will best suit both your ability level and your interest in scenery and accomplishments that you are looking to achieve.
-Participants signing up for a guided backpacking trip should be able to carry a 30-50lb backpack over moderate to strenuous terrain.
-If you are attending with children; our guides will make the necessary accommodations so that they will also have a memorable and enjoyable experience.
+Anyone who is in shape and physically fit can sign up for any of our adventures.
+Some trails can offer something very easy and/or moderate, whereas others can be quite strenuous.
+When you contact us, we will work with you to suggest a trail/itinerary that we feel will best suit your ability level and your interest in scenery and the accomplishments you are looking to achieve.
+Participants signing up for a guided backpacking trip should be able to carry a 30-50lb backpack over moderate to strenuous terrain (and never more than 1/3 of their body weight).
+If you are attending with children, our guides will make the necessary accommodations so that they will also have a memorable and enjoyable experience.

 Yes!
-We have introduced hundreds of people to the outdoor, wilderness, and backpacking experience.
+We have introduced thousands of people to the outdoor, wilderness, and backpacking experience.
 Its is very normal for more than 50% of our participants to be first-time backpackers.
 This is our specialty.

 On each trip’s website page is a meeting time and clickable meeting location link (to a Google map).
 This information and a pin-point meeting location in a map is also provided in your confirmation email once you have registered.